 Added pre-requisite 2: VS Code with WSL

 Without the paths from Windows, I cannot run VS Code from our WSL shell.
-To get VS Code to work again, add the path to its WSL launcher to ~/.bashrc
+To get VS Code to work again, add the path to its WSL launcher to ~/.bashrc like so:

 export PATH="$PATH:/mnt/c/Program Files/Microsoft VS Code/bin"